-Topo Athletic Ultrafly Review Facts
+Topo Athletic Ultrafly Fully Reviewed & Compared

 With so many large, long-running shoe companies putting out line after line of trainers over the years and decades, solid reputations and brand are built between company and customer.
 But there are outliers and newcomers in the running shoe world that are producing top of the line running shoes, as well.
 Such is the case with Topo, a smaller company that debuted their first line in 2013 and has been refining their craft with each edition.
 Their latest, the Topo Athletic Ultrafly, aims to appeal to runners looking for a light trail shoe with excellent cushioning and a low drop for easy transitions.

 Despite its low profile, the Topo Athletic Ultrafly is Topo’s beefiest shoe to date, with a heavily padded collar that secures your foot in the chamber, a roomy toe box that allows for toe splay, and a snug upper that cradles the arch.
 Maybe the most attractive feature of the Topo Athletic Ultrafly is the comfort it offers.
 Besides its spacious toe box, the cushioning in the Ultrafly is above average, with superior padding in the heel and an overall midsole that’s plush and absorbs shock superbly when out on the trail.

 Made of durable materials, this trainer will also last a long time after many miles across unforgiving terrains thanks to the synthetic mesh and welded overlays that protect high-stress areas.
 For serious runners that are looking for a durable, comfortable light trail runner that will hold up and perform in the long run, the underdog Topo company has created a winner with its Athletic Ultrafly.

-Ultrafly will be enjoyed by most runners, especially those who enjoy light trail running, except for perhaps heel strikers, who may find the midsole construction not as well suited for their running style.
+However, runners may notice a smoother midfoot to forefoot transition thanks to this complex midsole construction.
+An EVA Strobel board under the sock liner provides a firm platform for this midsole.
+Providing enhanced stability and comfort, the midsole of the Topo Athletic Ultrafly will be enjoyed by most runners, especially those who enjoy light trail running, except for perhaps heel strikers, who may find the midsole construction not as well suited for their running style.

 One major feature of the Athletic Ultrafly is its wide toe box, which allows for natural toe splay and accounts for swelling while running.
 The toe box is capped with a rubber cover for durability and protection while running, while the tongue stays firmly in place after lace-up.